 The EMP is led by a multidisciplinary working group that includes consultants in emergency medicine, emergency nurses, representatives of pre-hospital care and the therapy professions.
-It is supported by the Irish Committee for Emergency Medicine Training, the Irish Association for Emergency Medicine, the National Board for Ireland of the Royal College of Emergency Medicine, the Office of the Nursing and Midwifery Services Director, the Therapies Professions Committee and the Clinical Strategy and Programmes Division (CSPD) of the HSE.
+It is supported by the Irish Committee for Emergency Medicine Training, the Irish Association for Emergency Medicine, the National Board for Ireland of the Royal College of Emergency Medicine, the Office of the Nursing and Midwifery Services Director, the Therapies Professions Committee and Clinical Design and Innovation of the HSE.

 - National Clinical Lead: Dr Gerry McCarthy

 - National Programme Managers: Mary Flynn and Breda Naddy

 - National Administrator and Project Support: Sinead Reilly

 National Working Group

 - Dr Gerry McCarthy, Consultant in Emergency Medicine, Cork University Hospital, National Clinical Lead

 - Mary Flynn, National Programme Manager, National Emergency Medicine Programme